 A seed scientist for more than 15 years, David’s research interests include seed storage physiology and longevity, seed dormancy and germination, and the development of seed enhancement technologies.

-Dr Elinor Breman - Senior Research Leader, Seed Conservation, Conservation Science Department, Millennium Seed Bank, Royal Botanic Gardens, Kew, UK
+Dr Aisyah Faruk - Conservation Partnership Coordinator (Europe and Oceania), Millennium Seed Bank, Royal Botanic Gardens, Kew, UK

-Elinor is the Australian Conservation Partnerships Coordinator at the Millennium Seed Bank at the Royal Botanic Gardens, Kew.
+Aisyah is the Conservation Partnerships Coordinator for Europe and Oceania at the Millennium Seed Bank at the Royal Botanic Gardens, Kew.

 Non-Government Organisations (NGO's)